 - Western Cape Province: The Western Cape Nature Conservation Board trading as CapeNature

 Note: If you are an employee of an organ of state the issuing authority for a TOPS or CITES permit would be the Department of Environmental Affairs (DEA) (See section 22 of NEMLA, 2013).

 In addition: the following institutions must be contacted should you wish to collect genetic resources/biological material/specimens in any of the national parks or forestry areas under their jurisdiction:

 - Department of Agriculture, Forestry and Fisheries (DAFF)

 - Department of Water and Sanitation (DWS)

 - Eastern Cape Parks and Tourism Agency (ECPTA)

 PLEASE NOTE: You need to comply with another important condition BEFORE collecting genetic resources/biological material/specimens:

 Written permission must be obtained from local authorities, private or corporate landowners or communities of any property in South Africa.

-    A landowner is seen as: a person, any organ of state, corporation or community that owns land within the South African boarders or a person authorised to give permission on behalf of a landowner to enter a property belonging to the landowner.
+A landowner is seen as a person, any organ of state, corporation or community that owns land within the South African borders or a person authorised to give permission on behalf of a landowner to enter a property belonging to the landowner.